glasskube/glasskube/website/docs/index.md

 ### `glasskube install <package>`

-Install the given package in your cluster.
+Installs the given package in your cluster.

-By default, the cluster given in `~/.kube/config` (`current-context`) will be used.
-An alternative kube config can be passed with the `--kubeconfig` flag.

 ```mermaid
 ---